 - Any book on British music, musical culture, and musical life in Great Britain and elsewhere published between January 1, 2017 and December 31, 2018 – including monographs, books within a series, eBooks, scholarly editions, or collections of essays (if all of the essays within are centered on the study of British music) – is eligible for consideration for the Prize.

-- Candidates must submit nominations of the book to be considered by June 1, 2019 to the Secretary of NABMSA.
+- Candidates must submit nominations of the book to be considered by May 1, 2019 to the committee chair and Secretary of NABMSA.